Skip to main content

 These problems get worse with every new service, every new team, every new schema.

-Nobody knows where to look, or which view reflects reality.
+Nobody knows where to look, or what reflects reality.

 A schema changes without warning.